 In 2010, Schloss Eggenberg has designated a UNESCO World Heritage site and placed on the Graz Historic Old Town list because of its cultural significance.
 A visit will take several hours, and you can bring a picnic to enjoy on the grounds after you’ve toured inside.
 Schloss Eggenberg should be on your list of must-dos when visiting Graz in southern Austria.

 By Dymphe from Dymabroad

 One of the best landmarks of Austria is the Krimml Waterfalls.
-This is the largest waterfall in Europe and it has a height of 380 meters.
+This is the largest waterfall in Europe, with a height of 380 meters.
 Moreover, the waterfall consists of three stages.
 Seeing this feat of nature is amazing.
-The waterfall is spectacular and there are many walking paths to have the best views of it.
+The waterfall is spectacular, and there are many walking paths to have the best views of it.
 These walking paths were made at the end of the 19th century.
-What’s also great is that there is beautiful nature that surrounds the waterfall.
+What’s also great is the beautiful nature surrounding the waterfall.

 This makes for a much better hiking experience when you go here.
-For these reasons, it is very popular, and more than 400,000 tourists visit every year.
+For these reasons, it is very popular, and more than 400,000 tourists visit it every year.
 The waterfall is located next to a village called Krimml in the Zell am See District.
 Moreover, it is located in the High Tauern National Park.
 The easiest way to reach Krimml Waterfalls is by car.
 There isn’t a lot of public transport, so I wouldn’t recommend doing that.
-However, there are buses and trains that go to neighboring towns.
-When you travel through Austria, a visit to the Krimml Waterfalls is great.
+However, some buses and trains go to neighboring towns.
+When you travel through Austria, visiting the Krimml Waterfalls is great.
 Moreover, if you visit the capital of Austria, don’t forget to check out some of the most photogenic places in Vienna.

 #19 Highline 179